semuconsulting/SEMU_SSD1331/README.md

 The following structured bitmap display functions are implemented using various hardware and software optimisations:
 * drawImage (from flash (PROGMEM) memory map.
 Utilises hardware pointer auto-increment to improve speed).
 Includes support for transparent images with specified transparency colour.
+Draws full screen (96x64) image in about 17ms.
+See animation example.
-* drawMaskedImage (draw 'masked' image with specified mask overlay (matte) and colour)
+* drawMaskedImage (draw 'masked' image with specified mask overlay (matte) and colour).
+See matte example.

 The following hardware-optimised commands override Adafruit_GFX virtual methods and are typically 7-8 times faster than the generic software methods:
 * drawLine (draw line between specified coordinates)